BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 JavaExec pattern.
 Was I supposed to inherit from JavaExec.
 No.

 A lot of magic and things that require extra knowledge.
-For example, different ways to create a task, and then the `tasks` list is globally available.
+For example, different ways to create a task, and then the `tasks`

 ## 5. The Framework and Lifecycle

-Groovy silently imports a ton of things which you have to know about in order to use
+Groovy silently imports and creates a ton of things which you have to know about in order to use.
+For example, the `tasks` list is pre-created and globally available.
+There's also a `project` object and probably numerous others that I haven't discovered yet.

-## 6. The Documentation Assumes You Already Know a Lot
+`ext`, but it inherits.
+File-scope vs project scope.
+Variables that work in tasks but not in functions.

+(two ways to define functions?)

+## Other issues

-The Gradle documentation is not a tutorial as much as a core dump.
+- The Gradle documentation assumes you already know a lot.
+It is not a tutorial as much as a core dump.
 I now understand why, because to do anything you have to understand everything.
-But learning Gradle becomes overwhelming and people saying that it's simple certainly doesn't help

-There are other issues:
+But this assumption makes it challenging for the newcomer.

 - Slow startup times.
-Over the years they've worked to speed it up but if you run Gradle a lot, you will notice it. `make`, in contrast, was extremely fast and all the build tools I've created in Python are quite quick by comparison.
-It can be annoying.
+Over the years they've worked to speed it up but if you run Gradle a lot, you will notice it and it can become annoying.
+In contrast, `make` is extremely fast.
+Even all the build tools I've created in Python are quick by comparison.

-- So vast that you often don't know what's possible or what might already exist to solve your problem.
+- It's not that easy to discover Gradle's abilities, and there are so many things that you often don't know what's possible or what might already exist to solve your problem.
+It can be easy to flounder for quite awhile before discovering there's already a solution.

 ## Now That I Get It

-I can finally start to understand my existing scripts, which is what kept me from, for example, considering switching to Kotlin for Gradle.
-But now that I have the big picture, and can not only start to imagine how to do it, but understand why I want to.
-In particular, IntelliJ IDEA support for Groovy often cannot do completion because it can't always infer types.
-Completion alone would make it worth trying Kotlin.
+I can finally start to understand my existing scripts, which is one of the things that kept me from considering the switch to Kotlin for `build.gradle` scripts.
+But now that I have the big picture it's clear that I can do it and that I want to.
+In particular, IntelliJ IDEA support for Groovy can't always infer types, which is necessary for the IDE to look up the possible properties and methods for an object.
+This alone would make it worth trying Kotlin.

 If you've been struggling to create a mental model for Gradle, I hope this post has provided some insights.